 Underground Hardcore Punk is often an elusive aspect of the Punk music scene.
 One that CABRO and the HUMANO IGNORANTE EP mysteriously find themselves within.
 Both the band and the release are surrounded in mystery.
 In fact, the only real information that can be considered bonafide would be the HUMANO IGNORANTE EP and its release on Kibou Records.

 Such mystery is also focussed on the band’s origins.
-It is said that James Domestic of – wait for it – The Domestics, PI$$ER and The Drones is involved in some capacity.
+It is said that James Domestic of – wait for it – The Domestics, PI$$ER and Bring The Drones is involved in some capacity.
 For those of whom that name is either not familiar or is but a little, the above purvey top quality dirge-Punk on the underground UK circuit.
 In short, CABRO are from a school of sonically aggravating, raucously visceral and ear-splitting Hardcore Punk taking what they wish from the genre’s various varied variety of blueprints.

 Oh and one more thing.
 Despite its approximate geographical locale in south-east England.
 The band’s moniker, debut release title and entire vocal and lyrical output, is entirely in Spanish.
 ‘Azul De Muerte’ catapults into a release that is as raw and pure to the core as it can be.
 There are no production values on this six-track and the band feel – ‘[…] all the better for it.’